oayanda/Automate-Infrastructure-With-IaC-using-Terraform.-Part-4-Terraform-Cloud/project_19.md

 # PUTTING IT ALL TOGETHER

+This tutorial assumes that you are continuing from the [previous tutorials.](https://github.com/oayanda/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM.-PART-3---REFACTORING)

 In this articule, we will be puting it all together from part one.
 I will also introduce what Terraform calls Remote Operations.
 Simply put, Remote Operations are terraform runs managed by Terraform Cloud.

 1. **Create a Terraform Cloud account**